All Products

 Create a search index with the indexSort parameter specified

 The following sample code provides an example on how to create a search index with the indexSort parameter specified.
-In this example, the search index consists of the following columns: the Col_Keyword column of the String type, the Col_Long column of the Long type, the Col_Text column of the Text type, and the Timestamp column of the Long type.
-The data in the search index is presorted based on the Timestamp column.
+In this example, the search index consists of the following fields: the Col_Keyword field of the KEYWORD type, the Col_Long field of the Long type, the Col_Text field of the Text type, and the Timestamp field of the Long type.
+The data in the search index is presorted based on the Timestamp field.

 private static void createSearchIndexWithIndexSort(SyncClient client) {